takami-rodriguez/unifyr/src/data/blogs/hello-supplier-relationship-management.md

 ---
 [This article announces the availability of Unifyr+ open beta.
 MSPs and other partner organizations can register for Unifyr+ immediately using this link.](/start/?e=partner)

-# Hello, Supplier Relationship Management

 At Unifyr, we are attuned to the daily workflows and challenges facing suppliers _and_ partners in the channel.
 For many suppliers, partners aren't just a nice-to-have; they're a necessity representing more than 50% of annual revenue.
 There are many types of partners, but one fact holds true: managing multiple supplier relationships has been made unnecessarily difficult by the lack of proper tools offering operational cohesion.
 In fact, partners:

-1. Need to stay atop news and content in several partner portals,
-2. Are unable to see lead and deal registration across suppliers,
-3. Are unable to see holistic performance indicators, such as total pipeline and revenue,
-4. Find it difficult to take on new supplier relationships.
+(1) Need to stay atop news and content in several partner portals, (2) Are unable to see lead and deal registration across suppliers, (3) Are unable to see holistic performance indicators, such as total pipeline and revenue, (4) Find it difficult to take on new supplier relationships.

 In particular, one class of partners struggles the most: managed service providers (MSPs).
 Often, MSPs weave multi-supplier solutions for their customers—it's a critically important function for suppliers and customers, and it can't be easily replaced.
 In reality, the issues outlined above are multiplied ten-fold for MSPs and there hasn't been a sign of relief—until now.
 Today, we're announcing the availability of Unifyr+ open beta, the partner-first Supplier Relationship Management platform built to centralize partner operations and accelerate growth in the channel.